Can I Get Life Insurance with Gestational Diabetes?

 - are from a South Asian, Black or African Caribbean or Middle Eastern background.

-Having Gestational diabetes, will not stop you from getting life insurance or Critical Illness, once blood sugar levels have returned to normal following childbirth.
-We can also consider applicants who are still suffering from Gestational Diabetes on a case-by-case basis.
+Having Gestational diabetes, will not stop you from getting life insurance or Critical Illness, once blood sugar levels have returned to normal following child birth.
+We can also consider applicants who are still suffering Gestational Diabetes on a case by case basis.

-It’s worth bearing in mind, that everyone’s situation is different.
-If you have any questions or would like some no-obligation advice, the best thing to do is call one of our friendly advisers.
+It’s worth bearing in mind, everyone’s situation is different.
+If you have any questions, or would like some no obligation advice, the best thing to do is call one of our friendly advisers.

 They would be happy to explain your options.